CodeNow/runnable-cms/use-cases/code-review/peer-review-application-stack-changes.md

 After saving your changes, the service will rebuild and restart.
 The change will only apply to the service in isolation, so your teammates can continue to work with stable environments while you experiment and test.

 You’re now left with an environment that’s full-stack, isolated, and capable for running all your tests.
 Having a fully-featured environment easily at your disposal will enable you to complete tasks that involve major changes to your stack that much quicker.
-That leaves your team with more time to make further improvements to your application, and deploy them with less bugs.
+That leaves your team with more time to make further improvements to your application, and deploy them with fewer bugs.